Last Updated on October 11, 2020 by queenie mak

 I travel about eight to nine months each year.
-That means I need to be good with my finances.
+That means I need to be good with my finances if I want to travel long term and extensively.
 And I haven’t always been great with money.
 It took me a while to figure out how to manage my money by tracking my expenses.

 Having a minimalist mindset doesn’t just mean you need to clean out your closet and throw away things you don’t use.
 It can also be used in other facets of your life, including your finances.

-I consider myself a minimalist.
+As a minimalist, saving money is not the ultimate goal but is definitely a lovely byproduct of a lifestyle.
 I don’t own many material things.
 My closet is pretty empty.
-And I own only the basic things that I need in everyday life.
+And I only have the basic things that I need in everyday life.
 I have the bare minimum of “stuff,” and I am completely happy with it.

 At its core, having a minimalist mindset is about freeing yourself from the things that don’t matter, and ultimately gives you the freedom and time to focus on what is important.

 Here are a few things you can do to help you practice minimalism and saving money.

 From the time I was a teenager to early adulthood, I spent most of my money on buying a lot of “stuff.”
 From clothing, shoes, purses, and every kind of knick-knacks, I had them all!
 And I was spending a ton of money on going out with friends every weekend.
 These were the types of things that were important to me at the time.